 Download the Warriors Youth Education curriculum: Please fill out the form below

 KTMB’s Warrior Youth Education is a Next Generation Science Standards-aligned environmental education series that includes three units: Waste Warriors, Weed Warriors, and Watershed Warriors.
 Each unit introduces students to environmental problems common to all urban communities and provides them with the knowledge they need to take simple steps toward positive change.
 The curriculum is designed to inspire students to become stewards –or ‘warriors’– of the air, land and water in the Truckee Meadows.

 Each unit includes a dynamic video featuring students from Washoe County, hands-on and standards-aligned lesson plans, pre and post-student assessments, as well as an engaging presentation for your class by KTMB’s education staff.
 The lessons are free for teachers to use before and after the program.
-In order to cover our costs as a nonprofit, we do request a minimal donation for presentations.
 Please contact us for more information.